victorcezeh/global-superstore-project/README.md

 - `Customer ID`: This represents a unique identifier assigned to each customer.
 This identifier is used to distinguish one customer from another.

 - `Customer Name`: This refers to the name of the individual or entity that has placed an order.

+- `Segment`: This refers to the category/division used to classify and organize orders based on certain criteria.

+- `City`: This field contains data about the city associated with each order.

+- `State`: This field contains data about the state associated with each order.

+- `Country`: This field contains data about the country associated with each order.

+- `Postal Code`: This refers to a series of letters, numbers, or both, that are used in a mailing address to facilitate the sorting and delivery of mail.
+In the context of an order                       spreadsheet, the Postal Code information allows businesses to perform detailed analyses related to geographic locations, such as assessing shipping costs, optimizing                     delivery routes, and understanding customer distribution.
+Additionally, it can be beneficial for compliance with shipping and mailing requirements.